-Building two storeys rather than one is a great idea for those who are looking to achieve maximum value for money with their house extension idea, as the average cost per square metre (m²) is reduced by stretching the more expensive elements of roof and foundations over a larger area.
+Double-storey extensions are a great idea for those who are looking to achieve maximum value for money with their house extension, as the average cost per square metre (m²) is reduced by stretching the more expensive elements of roof and foundations over a larger area.

 You could also build an extra storey over the top of an existing single-storey structure, such as a garage (providing the existing foundations and structure are adequate enough).

-Another great house extension idea is to choose either a contrasting but complementary style, or make the extension look like it has always been there.
-The former is much easier to pull off well.
+When it comes to choosing materials for your extension you really need to decide whether you want to create a contrasting but complementary style, or make the extension look like it has always been there.
+The former tends to be much easier to pull off well.

-If you decide on the latter, make sure you copy the key design elements, roof pitch, materials and details like the brick bond and even the mortar colour, or your new addition will look wrong.
+If you decide on the latter, make sure you are matching materials and copy the key design elements, roof pitch and details like the brick bond and even the mortar colour, or your new addition will look wrong.

-If you are looking for a relatively inexpensive house extension idea, then this is where the conservatory or sunroom comes into its own.
-Smaller conservatories often don’t require planning permission, are excluded from the Building Regulations and are fairly inexpensive, making them one of the most popular home improvements.
+Smaller conservatories often don’t require planning permission, may be excluded from the Building Regulations and are fairly cost-effective, making them one of the most popular home improvements.

 A conservatory can have its drawbacks, however: it must be separated from the house by external doors to reduce energy loss, and it can be difficult to heat in winter and keep cool in summer.

-A popular alternative is to build a sunroom — an extension with large areas of glazing, but with a conventional insulated roof and typically one insulated wall (particularly the one facing the boundary).
+Adding a sunroom is a popular alternative.
+They are an extension with large areas of glazing, but with a conventional insulated roof and insulated walls.
 The space can be open to the rest of the house, and the temperature can be controlled more easily.